-- 14. The Products are sold in a variety of outlets, including Chewy.com, Amazon.com, Petco.com, and various other supermarkets and grocery stores. - 15.
-Defendants' labeling and advertising puts forth a straightforward, material message: the Products contain only ingredients that are natural.
+- 15. Defendants' labeling and advertising puts forth a straightforward, material message: the Products contain only ingredients that are natural.
 Reasonable consumers would understand Defendants' labeling to mean that the Products contain only natural ingredients, and not any synthetic substances. - 16.
-Although Defendants include "with added vitamins, minerals and taurine," to its labeling, a reasonable person would understand Defendants' claim to mean that the added vitamins, minerals and taurine are natural as well because the labeling claim does not specify that the added vitamins, minerals and taurine are synthetic.
-Regardless, some of the synthetic ingredients in the Products are not vitamins or minerals (such as xanthan gum), and so this phrase does nothing to detract from the falsity of Defendants' misrepresentations. - 17.
+Although Defendants include "with added vitamins, minerals, amino acids," to their labeling, a reasonable person would understand Defendants' claim to mean that the added vitamins, minerals and amino acids are natural as well because the labeling claim does not specify that the added vitamins, minerals and amino acids are synthetic.
+Regardless, some of the synthetic ingredients in the Products are not vitamins, minerals, or amino acids (such as citric acid), and so this phrase does nothing to detract from the falsity of Defendants' misrepresentations. - 17.
 Defendants make natural claims in an effort to capitalize on the growing market for natural products.
 Health-conscious pet owners are willing to pay a price premium for products labeled and advertised as natural, believing Defendants' misrepresentations that the Products are natural and, accordingly, better and safer for their pet friends to consume than other non-natural products. - 18.
 But the Products cannot be considered "natural" because they contain synthetic ingredients.
-Specifically, Defendants' Products contain the following non-exhaustive list of synthetic ingredients: - (a) Xanthan Gum.
-Xanthan gum is a thickening agent that, according to FDA regulations, is a synthetic substance.
-7 C.F.R. § 205.605(b)(37).
-Xanthan gum is not "natural" but instead manufactured through fermentation or carbohydrates and
+Specifically, Defendants' Products contain the following non-exhaustive list of synthetic ingredients: - (a) Pyridoxine hydrochloride.
+Pyridoxine hydrochloride is synthetically created by treating pyridoxine with hydrochloride acid to form a salt compound.